The BEST Greek Salad recipe!

-Between the fresh veggies, the kalamata olives, the feta cheese, and the Greek dressing, Greek salads really are packed with flavor.
-And whether you add grilled chicken or not, they make an incredibly satisfying meal lunch or dinner.
+Between the fresh veggies, the kalamata olives, the feta cheese, and the Greek dressing, this salad really is packed with flavor.
+And whether you add grilled chicken or not, it makes an incredibly satisfying meal lunch or dinner.

-I’m pretty sure my love of Greek Salad started in my early 20’s, when I was living downtown and there was a cute little Greek cafe just around the corner.
+I'm pretty sure my love of this salad tarted in my early 20's, when I was living downtown and there was a cute little Greek cafe just around the corner.

 It wasn't fancy by any means, but it had the BEST food!
 My husband and I were dating at the time, and we probably got Greek takeout about once a week.
 And I totally fell for it....hard.

 Fast forward to today....we no longer live downtown, and there are NO good Greek restaurants nearby.
 And so I am left to my own devices.
 Good thing this salad is so easy to make.
 And good thing I've convinced everyone in my life to love it as much as I do!

 If you love salad recipes, be sure to check out some of our other favorites!